 On a closing note to Brands & Distributors:-

 Dear Brand – Please consider B2C brand building to get your product off the shelves.
 Create Awareness of your brand’s presence whether it is a professional brand or a consumer beauty brand.

 Dear Distributor – Invest in educating and training your sales force periodically.
 Giving incentive is not enough.
 It could result in dumping, and the stocks will be returned after the stimulus is received.

-Today, more than ever, with the Beauty and Wellness industry in focus in India, both – the brand and the distributor are reaching out to new technology and strategy – innovation being the keyword.
-With consultancy requests coming from Tier 2 & Tier3 cities like Chattisgarh, Nagpur, Nasik, Pune & Ahmedabad; I can feel the good change happening to this industry.
+Today, more than ever, with the Beauty and Wellness industry in focus in India, both – the Brand and the distributor are reaching out to new technology and strategy – innovation being the keyword.
+With consultancy requests coming from Tier 2 & Tier3 cities like Chattisgarh, Nagpur, Nasik, Pune & Ahmedabad, I can feel the significant change happening to this industry.

 My company Argus CMPO specializes in Brand & Marketing consultancy with key vertical being Beauty & Wellness.
-With over 28 years of on ground experience, I understand all sides of the challenge.
-Believe me you can get everything right if you have the determination to do so.
+With over 28 years of on-ground experience, I understand all sides of the challenge.
+You can get everything right if you have the determination to do so.

-Write to me on firstname.lastname@example.org and I can help you grow.
-All good things don’t come with a heavy price tag.
+Write to me on firstname.lastname@example.org, and I can help you grow.
+All good things don’t come with a hefty price tag.
 Trust me. ☺